 5. What additional methods should and could be used if additional information is needed?

-6. Will the information appear as credible to decision makers, e.g., to funders or top management?
+6. Will the information appear credible to decision-makers, e.g., to funders or top management?

-7. Will the nature of the audience conform to the methods, e.g., will they fill out questionnaires carefully, engage in interviews or focus groups, let you examine their documentations, etc.?
+7. Will the nature of the audience conform to the methods, e.g., will they fill out questionnaires carefully, engage in interviews or focus groups, let you examine their documentation, etc.?